GersonRocha9/GersonRocha9/README.md

 # Welcome!

-Web and Mobile Development student, focused on React, JavaScript, NodeJS, MongoDB, HTML, CSS and Bulma
+Web and Mobile Development student.

 ## About me: